Bonus - Gairsay Island

 —End of Chapter Thirty-four —

 A/N: The second inter-season chapter will be published on April 2nd.
 I originally intended to try a [three week — two chapter] release schedule, but that seems unrealistic for the level of quality I want to push.
 It's looking at the moment like season three will have the same [two week — one chapter] release schedule as season two had.

 A/N: Yes, I am aware that a certain Steven Spielberg thriller came out summer 1993, not 1992 — this is sometimes an AU of the real world as well as the canon one ^^

 A/N: In case you're curious, Gairsay Island is a real place.
 Harry's deeds also give him ownership of the two smaller islands to the South and North-East.

-A/N: Over 400 people ended up signing on to my little Gray mailing list experiment.
+A/N: Over 400 people signed up for my little Gray mailing list experiment.
 Mind blown.

 Sticky Note: I now have original fantasy fiction published.
 You can find it by following the bread crumb trail in my profile page.
-If you can't wait for my next fanfic chapter release, you might enjoy checking that out to tide you over.
+If you can't wait for my next fanfic chapter release, you might like to check that out to tide you over.